mesosphere/dcos-docs-site/pages/services/edge-lb/1.4/concepts/cloud-connector/index.md

 }
 ```

+If you don't specify the subnets you want attached to the AWS Network Load Balancer manually, then subnets are discovered automatically based on the **metadata** provided by Edge-LB pool instances.
+For more information about Edge-LB pool metadata, see [metadata]().

-## Elastic IP addresses
+## Specifying Elastic IP addresses
-It is possible to associate Elastic IPs with an NLB that Edge-LB creates.
-For instance:
+You can associate Elastic IP addresses with any AWS Network Load Balancer that Edge-LB creates.
+For example, the following code snippet illustrates how to specify two Elastic IP addresses for the cloud provider load balancer:

 ```json
 {